savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise03-AddErrorHandlingMiddleware/README.md

 		The callback that accepts an `err` argument will make a call to `console.error()`, with the `stack` property of the `err` object.
 This will contain the message and stacktrace for the error.

 1. We want to be able to use this errorReporter in other modules.
 In the future there may be more things we wish to share.
-So create a variable called `state` that is an object literal.
-How wil you declare it knowing that it might be changed?
+The variable called `state` is an object literal.

-1. In this state object, store the `errorReporter` in a property with the same name.
+1. In this state object, the `errorReporter` is stored in a property with the same name.
 The `state object` will be passed around to other modules, so that they can access the `errorReporter` if needed.

-1. Find your code that has:
+1. The code we had used to load routes had been:
 	`app.use(require("./routes/index.js"));`

-1. We will replace this now to use this code which uses an expressPromiserouter instead.
+1. This has now been replaced with the use of an expressPromiserouter instead.

 	```javascript
 		/* All routers and middlewares are wrapped into an express-promise-router to